 The Blaskets offer some of the best diving in Ireland.
 Yes, they are far away, and yes, they are exposed to big westerly swells but if you get the weather they offer absolutely sensational diving.
 The topography above water is nearly as impressive as the Skelligs, sea life is abundant and it is tailor-made for big day trips, exploring the uninhabited islands between dives.
-In addition having access to both sides of a headland means there will normally be shelter and diving avaliable.
+In addition having access to both sides of a headland means there will normally be shelter and diving available.

-Sarah Kingston organised a trip here in May 2019.
+Ciara Corcoran organised a trip here for the May Bank Holiday weekend 2019.
 Will F, Amanda, Dave F, Jon and JK dived here during June BH 2011.

 Towing time is about 5 1/2 hours with usually some traffic problems in Adare.
 Do not go over the Conner Pass with a Boat – its very narrow indeed.
 All the roads that bisect the Peninsula are too narrow for a boat (as JK and JM have discovered over the years) so take the long way around if it comes to it.